cloudposse/atmos/website/docs/quick-start/create-atmos-stacks.md

         vpc_flow_logs_traffic_type: "REJECT"

         # Specify the name of the Atmos component that provides configuration
-        # for the `infra/vpc-flow-logs-bucket` Terraform component
+        # for the `vpc-flow-logs-bucket` Terraform component
         vpc_flow_logs_bucket_component_name: vpc-flow-logs-bucket-1

         # Override the context variables to point to a different Atmos stack if the